autonomousapps/dependency-analysis-gradle-plugin/README.md

     }

 If the plugin cannot find any variants by these names, it will first fallback to the defaults ("debug" and "main"), and then simply ignore the given subproject.

+## Per-project tasks
+You can also run some tasks on individual projects.

+For the advice report,
+1. Run the task `./gradlew my-project:adviceDebug`, where "Debug" is the variant you're interested in.
+This will be "Main" for java-library projects (where the variant is based on source set name).
+It will produce advice reports in the `build/reports/dependency-analysis/<variant>/` directory.

+At this time, that is the only recommended task for end-users.
+If you are interested in the other tasks, please run `./gradlew tasks --group dependency-analysis` or `./gradlew my-project:tasks --group dependency-analysis`

 # Flowchart
 This flowchart was built with [Mermaid](https://github.com/mermaid-js/mermaid) and is experimental.
 It's an attempt to provide some high-level documentation for potential contributors.